 Information as to the beneficial ownership listed in the tables below is based on information furnished to the Company by the persons listed in the respective tables.
 We are not part of a "family of investment companies," as that term is defined in the Investment Company Act of 1940, as amended (the "1940 Act").
 The following table sets forth the dollar range of our Common Stock beneficially owned by each of our directors as of the Record Date.

-Name of Director Dollar Range of Equity Securities in Audax Credit BDC Inc.
+Range of Equity Securities in Audax Credit

-Independent Directors BDC IIIC.
+Name of Director Independent Directors BDC Inc.

+Independent Directors

 Joseph Nemia None

 David Moyer None

 Patrick Dowling None

 Interested Directors

 Kevin Magid None

 Michael McGonigle None

 PROPOSAL: ELECTION OF DIRECTORS